lukysummer/WaveGAN-Speech-Synthesis/README.md

 # Results

-✿ Take a look at an example of a synthesized audio! ✿ [HERE](https://soundcloud.com/lucrece-summer/1-2-3-4-by-wavegan)
+✿ Take a look at an example of a synthesized audio [HERE](https://soundcloud.com/lucrece-summer/1-2-3-4-by-wavegan)!✿

 # Training Notes